Finally, prominent icons from the world of pot are starting to talk about landrace preservation.

 “Certain writers have a style that can best be likened to body odor: irresistible to some, obnoxious to many and apparently imperceptible to the writer himself.”

 About ten minutes of Strain Hunters was my limit.
-Hopefully, we’ll see no more videos of gifting Indian and African farmers seed that wipes out millennia of biodiversity and with it their heritage.
-A much-needed conversation may be starting.
+Hopefully, we’ll see no more videos of gifting Indian and African farmers with seeds that wipe out millennia of biodiversity and with it their heritage….
+And don’t hold your breath, but a much-needed conversation may also be starting.

 The trouble is, the Cannabis biodiversity crisis is still getting framed as an ethical dilemma over whether “developing country” farmers should be “allowed” to grow hybrids.

 Steve DeAngelo—who’s doing fantastic work on prison reform—recently posted about Morocco, where biodiversity is already far gone.
-The hybrids now in use get savaged by botrytis, he notes.
+The hybrids now in use get brutalized by botrytis, he notes.
 But then he makes a questionable assumption: Branchy modern hybrids give a higher yield than the old columnar Moroccan landraces.
 Plant for plant this seems self-evident.
 But I wonder if this has been studied field for field.

 Because, in fact, the advanced high-yield Cannabis cultivars of the future will have a columnar architecture, as do some variants of the old Mediterranean domesticates such as from Morocco, Lebanon, and Greece.
 Columnar architecture enables high-density planting and vastly higher total yields.

 Current cultivars and planting practices in the West could charitably be described as “suboptimal”.
 The amount of wasted space caused by branching and distance between plants is astonishing to any crop scientist.
 That’s before we even get to unnecessary and unecological energy-hog greenhouses.